TheBlackParrot/SRXD_HUDTweaks/README.md

   - Score
   - Track highlights/track strip
   - Wheel grips
+  - Hiding accuracy log rows for timings above a set threshold
 - Augmented info displays:
   - The score label can be changed to show current accuracy and Perfect+ counts
   - The health label can be changed to show the current *precise* health value